Search & SEO //

 In August 2024, a US federal court ruled that Google maintained an illegal search monopoly.
 In September 2025, the Department of Justice announced remedies that include something no alternative search engine has ever had access to: Google’s search index data.

-The remedies, finalized in December 2025, require Google to offer search index syndication to qualified competitors at marginal cost, without forcing them to bundle Google Ads.
-Google also can’t enter exclusive default-search contracts anymore.
+The remedies, finalized in December 2025 by Judge Amit Mehta, require Google to offer search index syndication to qualified competitors at marginal cost, without forcing them to bundle Google Ads.
+Google also can’t enter exclusive default-search contracts anymore, can’t condition revenue share on exclusive placement, and must provide search index and user-interaction data to rivals.
+The judgment lasts six years.

-As Vladimir Prelovac, founder of Kagi, explained in a January 2026 blog post: “If one company controls the index, it controls the floor on how good AI can be, and who gets to build it.”
-Kagi’s post details how the company tried and failed to license Google’s and Bing’s indexes directly, hitting paywalls and restrictive terms at every turn.
-The DOJ remedies could change that within the next one to three years.
+As Kagi wrote in a January 2026 blog post: “If one company controls the index, it controls the floor on how good AI can be, and who gets to build it.”
+The post details how Kagi tried and failed to license Google’s and Bing’s indexes directly, hitting paywalls and restrictive terms at every turn.
+Microsoft spent roughly $100 billion on Bing over 20 years and still holds single-digit global market share.
+If the DOJ remedies work as intended, the playing field opens up.

 What does this mean for you?
 Every alternative search engine on this list is potentially about to get much better results.
 The gap between Google’s result quality and everyone else’s has always been the main barrier to switching.
 If competitors get access to Google’s crawl data on fair terms, that barrier shrinks dramatically.